Mirocast/OpenPADSLibraries/README.md

 ATmega328P-MMH	28M1:28-pad, 4 x 4 x 1.0 body, Lead Pitch 0.45mm Quad Flat No-Lead/Micro Lead Frame Package (QFN/MLF)<br>
 we call it QFN28-45P400N in OpenPADSLibraries, that means it a QFN package, 28-pad, Lead Pitch 0.45mm(0.45=45/100), the max length of body is 4mm(4=400/100), Narrow body<br>

+If a component have no certain package name in DS, we often name it SMD or DIP simply.
+If I made some mistakes, please send email to me.<br>

 ##Example
 ==
 M1_A9/A9G<br>